connorzittrauer/CTEC-Demo/README.md

 Returns a success response for the client logout flow.
 The frontend calls this endpoint and then removes the stored token locally.

+Note: this endpoint is intentionally a lightweight client-side logout acknowledgment route.
+It is not protected by JWT middleware in the current demo implementation.

 ## Testing

 ### API Testing with cURL